joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-09-13-tour-de-riddler.md

 &\approx 2.42
 \end{align}$$

-It would be fun to extend this problem to the more disastrous case where there are $N$ cooperating teams, your contemptuous partner, and you.
+It would be fun to extend this problem to the more disastrous case where there are $N$ cooperating teams, your contemptuous erstwhile partner, and you.
 Maybe I'll do that sometime this week.

 <br>